Global North and Global South: Definition

 The terms Global North and Global South are not strictly geographical, and are not "an image of the world divided by the equator, separating richer countries from their poorer counterparts."
 Rather, geography should be more readily understood as economic and migratory, in the "wider context of globalization or global capitalism."

 In general, definitions for Global North and Global South, do not refer to the geographical North or the geographical South.
 The Global North broadly comprises Northern America and Europe, Israel, Japan, South Korea, Australia, and New Zealand, as per the UNCTAD.
+(Note: Although Hong Kong, Macau, Singapore and Taiwan have very-high Human Development Indices and are classified as advanced economies by the International Monetary Fund, UN Trade and Development classifies them as the Global South.
+Also, Singapore is the one of Small Island Developing States.)
 The Global South broadly comprises Africa, Latin America and the Caribbean, Asia excluding Israel, Japan, and South Korea, and Oceania excluding Australia and New Zealand, also according to the UNCTAD.
 Some, such as Australian sociologists Fran Collyer and Raewyn Connell, have argued that Australia and New Zealand are marginalized in similar ways to other Global South countries, due to their geographical isolation and location in the Southern Hemisphere.

 The term Global North is often used interchangeably with developed countries, whereas the term Global South with developing countries.

 Characteristically, most countries in the Global South are commonly identified as lacking in their standard of living, these include having: lower incomes, high levels of poverty, high population growth rates, limited educational opportunities, deficient health care systems, among other issues.
 Also, cities in the Global South are identified for their poor infrastructure.
 Economies of the Global North are diversified, whereas the agriculture sector is the major contributor to economic activity in the Global South.
 (Note: In most countries of the Global South, agriculture continues to dominate industry, manufacturing, and services in the formation of the structures of production.
 For many African countries agriculture constitutes more than 50 percent of the gross domestic product; for Bangladesh (at 30 percent) or Nepal (43 percent) or India (27 percent) it is high, unlike the 2 or 3 percent for the Netherlands, Japan, or Italy, which although possessing strong agricultural production, have diversified economies.
 Moreover, many developing economies are still highly dependent on the export of primary commodities — food, raw materials, fuels, and base metals — patterns established during the colonial era.)